MartinPtrl/snappy-jason/docs/DEVELOPMENT.md

 - One store per feature
 - Actions should be pure when possible
 - Use selectors for computed values
+- Prefer explicit action functions in hooks for business logic

 ### **File Organization**